 Staying Healthy and Fit During the Holidays

-One last thing: no matter how good your diet, it’s also important to keep active if you want to maintain your safety and have healthy holidays.
+One last thing: no matter how good your diet is, it’s also important to keep active if you want to maintain your safety and have healthy holidays.
 As well as preventing heart disease and other chronic health problems, exercise has been shown to boost our mood and make us happier — really!

 It might be a bit of a challenge, but staying fit during the holidays is one of the very best gifts you can give yourself.
 And it doesn’t have to be very difficult or time-consuming, either.
 If you’re traveling to a beautiful outdoor area, grab your hiking boots and hit the trail with the family.
 Or if you’d rather stay inside, consider purchasing a small set of dumbbells, resistance bands, or a stability ball.
 They’re all affordable and can easily be stored, even in an RV’s limited space — and they’ll help keep you out of that gym crowded with January resolution-seekers.